☎ Call Today Free Consult

 Q1.
 What is intoxication manslaughter under Texas law?

 Intoxicated manslaughter occurs when an individual operates a vehicle while intoxicated and causes another person’s death.
 Under Texas Penal Code §49.08, it is a second-degree felony, punishable by 2–20 years in prison and fines.
 The law applies regardless of intent, meaning the act of causing death while impaired constitutes criminal liability.
-For juveniles, determinate sentencing may apply, and legal guidance is crucial to navigate the court system and protect long-term rights.
+For juveniles, determinate sentencing may apply, and legal guidance is crucial to work through the court system and protect long-term rights.

 Q2.
 Can a juvenile face adult sentencing for intoxication manslaughter?